-- 86. Plaintiff Terrell had an ING Direct online savings account, which she continued to use after it was converted to a Capital One 360 Savings account.
+- 75. Plaintiff Terrell had an ING Direct online savings account, which she continued to use after it was converted to a Capital One 360 Savings account.
 When interest rates were rising throughout 2023, she checked Capital One's website and assumed she was being paid the rate advertised there, since the website mentioned only one savings account.
 However, she could not understand why she was earning so little interest, and so in or around November 2023, Terrell called Capital One to inquire about the issue.
 Capital One informed Terrell that she had a "legacy" account and that only the 360 Performance Savings account earned the rate that was advertised on Capital One's website.
 Terrell informed Capital One that she felt she had been deceived and demanded restitution.
-The Capital One representative with whom she spoke gave her a mailing address if she wanted to submit a complaint to the bank, but otherwise refused to offer any redress. - 87.
-Plaintiff Uherbelau had an ING Direct online savings account, which she continued to use after it was converted to a Capital One 360 Savings account.
-Over the years, she opened additional savings accounts with Capital One.
-She would check Capital One's main website pages to determine the interest rate Capital One was offering, believing the published rate automatically applied to her accounts, as Capital One only listed one kind of savings account product.
-In or around February 2024, she discovered that none of her legacy accounts were paying Capital One's advertised rate, aside from one she opened in September 2023.
-She then deliberately opened a new 360 Performance Savings account to capture the advertised rate, but because of Capital One's dishonest practices, plans to move all of her funds to another bank, aside from a small amount to preserve access to information.
+The Capital One representative with whom she spoke gave her a mailing address if she wanted to submit a complaint to the bank, but otherwise refused to offer any redress. - 76.

-- 88. Plaintiff Wise opened a 360 Savings account in or around January 2019.
-Wise relied on representations and promises that the account was a "high interest" savings account with "great rate" savings.
-As such, Wise always kept a balance in her account in order to accrue the "high interest" that was promised.
-Wise's accounts remained open as of the filing of her complaint. - 89.
 Plaintiff Wright had an ING Direct online savings account, which she continued to use after it was converted to a Capital One 360 Savings account.
 In or around December 2023, she called Capital One after realizing that her account was not earning a competitive interest rate commensurate with Capital One's advertised rate.
 Capital One informed her that her account had been "grandfathered."
-She immediately opened and moved most of her funds to a 360 Performance Savings account, leaving a small amount in her 360 Savings account to preserve access to information. - 90.
+She immediately opened and moved most of her funds to a 360 Performance Savings account, leaving a small amount in her 360 Savings account to preserve access to information. - 77.
 Plaintiff Zawacki had an ING Direct online savings account, which she continued to use after it was converted to a Capital One 360 Savings account.
 She called Capital One in or around December 2023 to inquire as to why she was not receiving Capital One's advertised interest rate for online savings accounts and to demand that Capital One reimburse her for the unpaid interest.
-Capital One denied Zawacki's reimbursement request and informed Zawacki that 360 Savings accounts had been "grandfathered."
+Capital One denied Zawacki's reimbursement request and informed Zawacki that

+360 Savings accounts had been "grandfathered."
 Zawacki moved almost all of her money to a 360 Performance Savings account in January 2024.
-Zawacki kept her 360 Saving account open to preserve access to information. - 91.
-Plaintiff Barnes was a 360 Savings accountholder beginning on or about February 1, 2013, when her two ING Direct savings accounts were converted to 360 Savings accounts.
-She used those account over the years, and added substantial funds to them between 2020 and
+Zawacki kept her 360 Saving account open to preserve access to information.